clarkhacks/RdRx/README.md

 3. Verify that your R2 bucket is properly configured for profile picture uploads
 4. Check server logs for detailed error messages

+### Admin Panel Access

+If you can't access the admin panel:

+1. Verify your ADMIN_UID is set correctly in environment variables
+2. Ensure your user account exists and you're logged in
+3. Check that the UID matches exactly (case-sensitive)
+4. Restart the application after setting the ADMIN_UID

 ### Database Issues

 If you encounter database issues: